MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/fixdatatypes.md

         return datetime.datetime.strptime(value, '%Y_%m_%d').date()
     except ValueError:
         pass
-    # We didn't encounter a value formatted like this when the datatype detection was performed.
+    # We didn't encounter a value formatted like this when the data type detection was performed.
     raise Exception('Unhandled case in type conversion for column %s: \'%s\'' % ('Date', value))

 def _parse_value_from_Value(value):